Code-Institute-Submissions/JamesFahey-zombie-survival_MarResub/README.md

 With the multiple paths created the user can play several times and not reach the same outcome or path

-• I want to be inclusive to everyone and included gender neutral characters
+•  I want to be inclusive to everyone and allow all users to connect with the main character.

-Your partner in the game is called Alex and child Harry so the user’s character could be male or female
+Your partner in the game is called Alex and child Harry so the user’s character could be male or female.
+Relationship to Alex is left relatively undefined, allowing the user to establish their own affiliation.

 ### As a new user: